 Botox® is well known for eliminating wrinkles, but it was originally approved to treat muscle spasms, and now it’s an effective preventive treatment for chronic migraines.
 Sharisse Stephenson, MD, at Neurological Associates of North Texas offers safe Botox injections to reduce the number of future migraines you must endure.
-To learn whether Botox may help you, call one of the offices in Abilene or Dallas, Texas, or book an appointment using the online booking feature.
+To learn whether Botox may help you, call the office in Dallas, Texas, or book an appointment using the online booking feature.

 Botox is a purified form of botulinum toxin that’s used in cosmetic and medical procedures.
 When Botox is injected into a muscle, it blocks the nerve signals that cause muscle contractions.
 As a result, the muscle relaxes and Botox temporarily relieves your pain.
 Dr. Stephenson uses Botox injections to help prevent chronic migraines.